biandoucheng/bd-py-cmd/README.md

 Enter "/" and then press the Enter key to select the current command or method of the command.
 After entering other content, press the Enter key to indicate the search command or command method.
 Before the command or method is selected, press the Enter key without inputting anything to display the next command or method.

+6. In addition, you can also run commands in a non-interactive manner, that is, by specifying the -cmd parameter and -son parameter to directly run a command.
+The example is as follows: python ./pycmd.py -cmd=say_hai -son=say -name=John
+Or execute it in the background nohup python ./pycmd.py -cmd=say_hai -son=say -name=John > /dev/null 2>&1 &
+However, if the parameter value contains spaces in this execution method, the parameter value should be wrapped in quotes.
 ```

 ## Use the example project url